nhaar/Waddle-Forever/README.md

 # CPSC 2

 CPSC 2 (Name subject to change) is a localhost server emulator and client for playing the game.
-It is meant to be a straightforward way to setup the game singleplayer, without needing to worry about the underlying networking.
+Its purpose is to be a localhost server emulator that works out of the box, no setup required.

 # Progress